industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ pipx ensurepath
 ```

 once more after installing poetry.
-After this, we should log out and back in into a Windows session.
+After this, we should log out and back into a Windows session.

-Finally, we can install git utilizing scoop:
+Finally, we can install git utilizing scoop

 ```bash
 $ scoop install git